Timeline

 Stone Ridge hosts 50th, 55th, and 60th, year reunions for classes 1935-1946.

-Diversity Committee established to strengthen School' unity by drawing on the diverse community.
+Diversity Committee is established to strengthen School's unity by drawing on the diverse community.

 Bishop Alvare Corrada del Rio blesses new wing of Upper School academic building.